howdyai/botkit/docs/index.md

 handler function!

-`convo.sayFirst(message)` Works just like convo.say, but injects a message into the first spot in the queue so that it is sent immediately, before any previously queued messages.
+`convo.sayFirst(message)` Works just like convo.say, but injects a message into the first spot in the queue so that it is sent immediately, before any other queued messages.

 `convo.stop()` end the conversation immediately, and set convo.status to `stopped`